Find simple solutions to common activation and deactivation problems.

 Launch the app and sign in when prompted.
 Then choose Help > Sign Out [Your Adobe ID].

-Affected applications include: Creative Suite 2 and 3 applications, Acrobat 7 and 8 (Standard and Professional), and Acrobat 3D Version 8.
+Affected applications include Creative Suite 2, 3, and 4, Acrobat 7, 8, and 9 (Standard and Professional), Acrobat X, Acrobat XI, and Acrobat 3D Version 8.
+Learn more.